-We will work to strengthen engagement with the Campaign based on passion rather than employability, through visible, accessible and empowering activities and events that forge an open and inclusive community for women students to network and seek support from their peers.
+We will work to strengthen engagement with the Community based on passion rather than employability, through visible, accessible and empowering activities and events that forge an open and inclusive community for women students to network and seek support from their peers.

-We will ensure that intersectionality remains a cornerstone of the Women's Campaign by acknowledging and respecting the different experiences of womanhood and ensuring that all types of women are welcome and represented in the activities of the Campaign and the wider Students' Union.
+We will ensure that intersectionality remains a cornerstone of the Women's Community by acknowledging and respecting the different experiences of womanhood and ensuring that all types of women are welcome and represented in the activities of the Campaign and the wider Students' Union.

 We will develop opportunities for laidback creative spaces within the Students' Union where women can build a sense of community, discuss shared interests and learn from each other.

 We will host 'of interest' events about topics that educate and represent women students and their diversity, such as colourism in the black community, or trans misogyny.